Webpage created: September 14, 2019

 A new branch was opened in 1979 at Ivybridge.

 Another new partner, Mr Richard Creed, joined the practice in 1980 and the following year a further new branch was opened at Totnes.

 When Mr Raymond Farrer Viner retired in 1982 he was succeeded as senior partner by his eldest son, Mr Michael John Farrer Viner.

 An existing practice in Torpoint was acquired in 1983 and in 1986, when a Mr Andrew Ware joined the partnership, another chartered surveyor's was acquired in Exeter and a new branch opened at Saltash.
 A second practice was acquired in Exeter during 1989.
 As a result the firm had nine offices and had 75 people on the payroll.

-In 1992 Messrs Viner, Carew & Co., was sold to Messrs Fulford's of Exeter, a member of the London & Manchester Insurance Group.
+In 1992 Messrs Viner, Carew and Company was sold to Messrs Fulford's of Exeter, a member of the London and Manchester Insurance Group.